flgkd/integer-linear-programming-notes/notes/15-ai-assisted-ilp-and-milp.md

 3. Branching is one of the most mature learning targets: strong branching provides a high-quality but expensive expert that can be imitated [3,4].
 4. MILPs naturally admit a variable-constraint bipartite graph representation, which explains the popularity of GNNs [4].
 5. Better prediction does not automatically mean a faster solver because inference cost matters [5].
-6. Learning has been applied to branching, cut selection, primal heuristics, node selection, LNS, solver configuration, Column Generation, and Benders Decomposition [2,8-17].
+6. Learning has been applied to branching, cut selection, primal heuristics, node selection, LNS, solver configuration, Column Generation, and Benders Decomposition [2,8-11,13-18].
 7. Learned cut selection can preserve exactness when the model only selects among mathematically valid cuts.
 8. Learned branching can preserve exactness when it changes search order without deleting valid parts of the search space.
 9. Learned primal heuristics and LNS are often most useful for improving anytime solution quality, but they do not by themselves prove global optimality.
-10. AI-assisted Column Generation is especially promising when learned ranking is combined with exact pricing verification [14].
+10. AI-assisted Column Generation is especially promising when learned ranking is combined with exact pricing verification [15].
-11. AI-assisted Benders methods can prioritize useful subproblems or approximate expensive recourse calculations, but exact certification requires appropriate verification [15,16].
+11. AI-assisted Benders methods can prioritize useful subproblems or approximate expensive recourse calculations, but exact certification requires appropriate verification [16,17].
 12. Generalization across instance distributions remains one of the central weaknesses of current methods.
 13. Training cost, inference overhead, hardware interaction, and solver integration must be included in any realistic performance comparison.
 14. A learned method should always state whether it is exact, heuristic, deterministically approximate, probabilistically calibrated, or uncertified.
-15. Recent work is beginning to combine learning with explicit uncertainty and probabilistic quality guarantees, such as conformal early stopping [18].
+15. Recent work is beginning to combine learning with explicit uncertainty and probabilistic quality guarantees, such as conformal early stopping [19].
-16. LLMs are increasingly useful at the modeling and coding layer, but generated optimization models still require mathematical validation [19].
+16. LLMs are being explored at the modeling and coding layer, but generated optimization models still require mathematical validation [20].
-17. Learning-augmented decomposition, Branch-and-Price, DP-based pricing, online adaptation, and guarantee-preserving learning remain particularly promising research directions.
+17. Learning-augmented decomposition, Branch-and-Price, DP-based pricing, online adaptation, and guarantee-aware learning remain particularly promising research directions.
 18. The safest design principle is:

 > **AI predicts what is promising; optimization verifies what must be true.**